Mar 13, 2012

 The second mill we visited was Grupo Inca where we watched yarn spun, washed and woven to create rolls of wonderfully soft fabric.
 Of particular interest here was the vicuna production.
 Women sit and pick the impurities out of the vicuna coats with meticulous efficiency.
 Vicuna is so valuable that only one set of hands work on a garment from start to finish.
 The modern mechanics of alpaca production is always finished with the touch of the human hands- quality checking, steaming, and sewing on lables.
 We watched a pile of garments have the LaCosta labels sewn on quite likely to end up in New York or Paris Boutiques!!
 Very impressive tours.
 Together these two mills contribute over 50 million dollars annually to the Peruvian economy through their fully integrated business models- alpaca to fashion.

-we had to drive through, the rocky roads or should I say trails and hair raising hair pin turns we traveled on, the bathroom breaks (NO bathrooms to be seen), the incredibly captivating scenery and small towns we passed, the hillsides covered with hundreds of alpacas and their traditionally dressed keepers, the wild vicunas we were so very fortunate to video (honestly I felt like a child spotting Santa Claus racing through the night sky on Christmas Eve when we saw that those vicunas) or the altitude sickness that got some of us!!
+We had to drive through, the rocky roads or should I say trails and hair raising hair pin turns we traveled on, the bathroom breaks (NO bathrooms to be seen), the incredibly captivating scenery and small towns we passed, the hillsides covered with hundreds of alpacas and their traditionally dressed keepers, the wild vicunas we were so very fortunate to video (honestly I felt like a child spotting Santa Claus racing through the night sky on Christmas Eve when we saw that those vicunas)

 Yep, that was a day filled with adventure over hill and high water, in sickness and good health!
 It was a great day, but we were all VERY glad to finally get out of the van in Cusco… after the driver finally found our hotel!! (just another adventure : ))